ronhedwigzape/migration-guide/migration.md

 3. Click **Go**.

 ::: warning
 All scoring data lives in the `ratings` table.
+This table is sensitive.
+Don't import when a dev server is running.
 :::

-## 7. Initial Data Insertion
+## 6. Initial Data Insertion

 ```bash
 npm install